Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Introduction

 \section{Introduction}

-Distributed optimization algorithms that leverage the computational capabilities of multiple devices have proved promising for training large-scale machine learning models \cite{bekkerman_2011, kairouz2019advances}.
-To solve an optimization problem $\minimize_{\xv \in \Xcal \subseteq \Real^n}f(\xv)$ in the parameter-server framework \cite{li_parameter_server_2014}, the \textit{server} maintains an estimate $\xv_t$ of the minimizer $\xv_f^*$ of $f(\xv)$ at iteration $t$.
-For first-order algorithms, the (sub) gradient computation is delegated to (possibly multiple) \textit{computation nodes} (or, \textit{workers}).
-At every iteration, the worker(s) receives the current iterate $\xv_t$ from the server, computes $\nabla f(\xv_t)$, and communicates information about the computed gradient(s) back to the server, which allows it to take a descent step in that direction.
-This process is repeated till convergence.
+Distributed optimization algorithms that leverage edge computation of remote devices have proved promising for training large-scale machine learning models \cite{bekkerman_2011, kairouz2019advances}.
+To solve an optimization problem $\minimize_{\xv \in \Xcal \subseteq \Real^n}f(\xv)$ in the parameter-server framework \cite{li_parameter_server_2014}, the \textit{server} maintains an iterate $\xv_t$ at time $t$, which is an estimate of the minimizer $\xv_f^* = \argminimize_{\xv \in \Xcal} f(\xv)$.
+We consider a setting in which at every iteration, the worker(s) receives the current iterate $\xv_t$ from the server, computes $\nabla f(\xv_t)$, and communicates information about the computed gradient back to the server, allowing it to take a descent step in that direction.
+This process is repeated till the sequence of iterates $\{\xv_t\}_{t = 1, 2, \ldots}$ converges.

-Communication overhead is invariably the primary bottleneck in the scalability of such distributed systems.
-When distributed optimization algorithms are implemented over severely bit budget constrained environments, for instance in wireless networks \cite{mmamiri_2020}, the communication bandwidth of the channel (over which the workers send information to the server) is an expensive resource, and is often a pre-specified constraint beyond the algorithm designers' control.
-In this work, we resolve the question: \textit{How to design optimal quantization schemes when the worker(s) is constrained to communicate its (sub) gradient information to the server with a strict budget of $R$ bits per dimension?}
+Communication overhead is invariably the primary bottleneck of such distributed systems.
+When distributed optimization algorithms are implemented over severely communication constrained environments, for instance in wireless networks \cite{mmamiri_2020, saha_jsac_2021}, the bandwidth of the channel (over which the workers send information to the server) is an expensive resource, and is often a pre-specified constraint beyond the algorithm designers' control.
+In this work, we resolve the question: \textit{How to design optimal quantization schemes when the worker(s) is constrained to communicate its (sub) gradient information to the server with a strict budget of $R$ bits per dimension?} We consider the following settings: \begin{enumerate}[\rm (i)] \item When the objective function $f(\xv)$ is $L$-smooth and $\mu$-strongly convex. \item When $f(\xv)$ is a general convex function that is not necessarily smooth. \end{enumerate}